 The campaign is going to be by no means a stroll in the park as the lake is low stock and sees a great deal of angling pressure.
 But I love fishing during the colder months and one thing is for sure though, when the going gets tough, the Nash Bait gets going and I’m sure it wont let me down!

-Wherever you’re fishing for the remainder of the year, be lucky!
-And report catches to the No.1 weekly, Angler’s Mail magazine.
-Email to: firstname.lastname@example.org
+CAUGHT A BIG ONE?
+Report catches to the No.1 weekly, Angler’s Mail magazine.
+Email photos and info to: email@example.com